janbodnar/JasperReports-Skolenie/doc.md

 ### JVM

 Java virtual machine (JVM) executes Java bytecode.
-The JVM is included in the JRE and JDK.
+The JVM is included in the
+JRE and JDK.
 Java source code is written in files with the .java extension.
+The
-The javac Java compiler will compile the Java source code into the Java bytecode;
+*javac* Java compiler will compile the Java source code into the Java *bytecode*;
-the compiled files have the .class extension.
+the compiled files have the *.class* extension.
 This bytecode is executed by JVM.
 The java tool is a launcher for Java applications.
-Oracle's JVM is called HotSpot.
+Oracle's JVM is called
+HotSpot.
 HotSpot is a Java virtual machine for desktops and servers.
+It has
-It has advanced techniques such as just-in-time compilation and adaptive optimization designed to improve performance.
+advanced techniques such as just-in-time compilation and adaptive optimization
+designed to improve performance.

 ### JRE